- Best Divinity Original Sin 2 Mods - January 3, 2023

-RPGs are a significant genre in video games that allows players to dive into and explore vast new worlds.
-Whether it be exploring the frozen landscapes of The Elder Scrolls V: Skyrim or soaking in the neon-lit streets in Shadowrun, video games allow players to explore different universes better than any other medium.
-RPGs are also great in just how many forms they can take, helping ensure that every player can find an RPG that suits their tastes.
-It is even better when RPGs let you jump in with a friend to adventure together, bringing a social element into the world that NPC characters can only otherwise emulate.
+RPGs are a significant genre in video games that allows individuals to dive into and explore vast new worlds.
+Whether it be exploring the frozen landscapes of The Elder Scrolls V: Skyrim or exploring the vast solar system of Starfield, video games allow players to explore different universes better than any other medium.

 Selection Criteria